-The second item you need is an adapter that connects the loudspeaker cable to the headset port.
+The second item you need is an adapter that connects the loudspeaker cable to the headset port on the iPhone/iPad.
 You can NOT plug it in directly since the connectors on the plug will be wrong.
 But there are a few converters available on the market.
-They are of two types, one that assumes that the signal is pretty weak, e.g. coming from a microphone without amplifier.
+They are two types, one that assumes that the signal is pretty weak, e.g. coming from a microphone without an amplifier.
 The other assumes that the signal comes from an amplifier (line in) and therefore contains some electronics to reduce the signal in order not to overload the microphone port on the iPhone.
 Below are adapters from Røde och Headset Buddy.

 I tested the set up with a starting gun from Jex Sport.
 It is sold under the Jex name, but also as Gill in the US and Hart in Australia.
 The gun has two ports, one for sound out, the other for connecting timing equipment.
 I only used the sound port (the timing port cannot be used with SprintTimer).
 Since the sound signal not is amplified, an iPhone mic adapter without any reduction is the best solution I tested both Røde SC4 and Headset Buddy ECM with good results.
 When plugged into the iPhone the gun gave a signal that almost hit the max on the scale, so I could set the start level to essentially any level to trigger a start.
 (Click on the image to make it larger).